gdos/TerminalApps/README.md

 =====================================================================
 ### terminal-pacman (tpac.adb)
-A minimalist version of Pacman with 9 predefined levels.
-Playable now, with further improvements expected.
+A primitive version of Pacman with 9 predefined levels.

+For this game, keyboard setup is critical to playability.
+One must have a very short key-delay and fast repeat setting.
+The arrow keys, or wasd-keys, or ijkl-keys control movement.
+The (x),(q) keys quit;  (p) pauses game.
+Note that there is a parameter called "tick" inside tpac.adb that is currently set to 0.2 seconds.
+Advanced users might want to adjust this number, then recompile.
+It controls game speed (smaller implies faster).
+Suggestions are welcome.

 ### terminal-7 (t7.adb), terminal-A2Z (taz.adb)